 - staggered and allocated drop off/pick up times (so that not all children arrive onsite at one time)

-- parents/carers and other family members should be discouraged from gathering outside the setting and should maintain distancing of 2 metres, as far as practicable, when dropping off children.
+- parents/carers and other family members should be discouraged from gathering outside the setting and should maintain appropriate physical distancing, as far as practicable, when dropping off children.
 Appropriate markings may be introduced outside the entrance to the setting to support physical distancing

 - for those arriving by car, parents may be encouraged to park further away from the setting and then walk with their children to avoid congestion, or alternatively use active travel routes where feasible